 Another option is to attempt to lure more bees to the tree.
 Install bee houses equipped with larvae.
 Never spray pesticides.
 Include a water feature, such as a birdbath or fountain, in the landscape.
 Lastly, incorporate pollen-laden wildflowers and other pollinator-attracting blooms into your garden to attract the bee who can then get busy pollinating the pomegranates.

 To ensure profuse blossoms and heavy fruit production, a little maintenance goes a long way.
 Another reason for a lack of fruit production is inadequate sunlight.
 If your plant is in a shaded area, you may want to move it.

 Lastly, pomegranates flower on new growth.
 Therefore, pruning needs to be done prior to the emergence of new sprigs in the spring.
-You need only remove suckers and dead wood.
-Fruit is formed on short spurs on the two- to three-year-old stems which a light annual pruning will encourage.
-Keep it light; heavy pruning reduces fruit set.
+You only need to remove suckers and dead wood.
+The fruit is formed on short spurs on the two- to three year-old stems which a light annual pruning will encourage.
+Keep it light; heavy pruning reduces the fruit set.